JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 The Scene object has details about the number of frames for this scene, including the number of times the `frame` function is called.

 To actually build the animation, the [`animate`](@ref) function takes a movie and an array of one or more scenes and creates all the drawings required.
-It can also build a GIF.
+It can also build a GIF or movie file.

 ```julia
 animate(mymovie,